Learning: Key Stage 3

 There is excellent provision throughout the subject curricula, tutorial time and assemblies, which go beyond the RSE curriculum through our identified CAPD areas.
 In addition, extracurricular activities, such as departmental visits to museums and places of interest and a thriving LGBTQ+ group, provide additional influences.
 While school may not be the only influence on our students, it is a strong one.

-A broad summary of where aspects are covered is given below.
+Details can be found in the subject curriculum.
+A broad summary of where aspects are covered is given below:

 Turton Scholars' Pathway